Chinese developers strike gold with premium concierge services

-HONG KONG (Reuters) - When Chinese developers started offering in-house services such as beauty treatments to boost the value of their properties three years ago, few expected the sideline to become one of their fastest-growing revenue streams in otherwise tough times.
+HONG KONG, Aug 28 (Reuters) - When Chinese developers started offering in-house services such as beauty treatments to boost the value of their properties three years ago, few expected the sideline to become one of their fastest-growing revenue streams in otherwise tough times.

 What began as something of a gimmick to attract middle-class buyers with premium concierge perks has blossomed into a new financing platform, with developers rushing to spin off their management units to unlock their value.